-Iman was born in Tehran, Iran and immigrated to the United States when he was two years old.
-He began violin studies at age of eleven and quickly displayed promise, only two years later becoming a student of Erick Friedman, prized pupil of Jascha Heifetz.
-He graduated from the Peabody Institute of The Johns Hopkins University, Rice University, and New England Conservatory, and counts among his major teachers Mr. Friedman, William R. Kennedy, Sylvia Rosenberg, Kathleen Winkler and Masuko Ushioda.
+Born in Tehran, Iran and immigrating to the United States when he was two years old, Iman began violin studies at age of eleven and quickly displayed promise, only two years later becoming a student of Erick Friedman, prized pupil of Jascha Heifetz.
+He made his concerto debut with the Pacific Symphony Orchestra at the age of sixteen.
+A graduate of the Peabody Institute, Rice University, and New England Conservatory, he counts among his major teachers Mr. Friedman, William R. Kennedy, Sylvia Rosenberg, Kathleen Winkler and Masuko Ushioda.
 He studied chamber music with members of the Juilliard, Orion, and Borromeo string quartets.

 Iman plays on a 1919 Romeo Antoniazzi violin and bow by André Vigneron.